Free School Meals

 We want to make sure that we have all eligible children registered for free school meals before the next head count in January.
-Our current free school meals numbers would see our funding reduced by approximately £50,000 Since the introduction of Universal Free School Meals for infants, many families have not registered their child with the city council.
-Also some families do not claim as their children prefer to have packed lunch.
+Since the introduction of Universal Free School Meals for infants, many families have not registered their child with the city council.
+Also, some families do not make a claim as their children prefer to have packed lunch.
 Once registered children can still choose to have packed lunch and also have fun Friday dinners or special occasions dinners when they wish.
-Please could all parents check the eligibility criteria below to decide if you have children at school who are eligible but not registered.
+Please can all parents check the eligibility criteria below to decide if you have children at school who are eligible but not registered.

-Miss Bholat and Miss Bailey in the office will be able to help anyone to register by phoning the council or filling in the form.
+Miss Bholat and Miss Bailey in the office will be able to help anyone to register by phoning the council or support you to fill in the form.
 Please call and they will be happy to help.
-The form is also available to download or can be completed on line by clicking on the links below.
+The form is also available to download or can be completed on-line by clicking on the links below.

 Apply online: www.leicester.gov.uk/freeschoolmeals